lolgeny/awesome-mcc/README.md

 Data:
 - [Arithmatic WASD](https://github.com/MulverineX/wasd_arithmetic) - detection of local direction input (ie wasd)
 - [Exported 1.18 Settings](https://github.com/misode/vanilla-worldgen/tree/1.18-experimental) - using modding, the vanilla worldgen files for the 1.18 experimental snapshots
+- [ftde](https://github.com/gibbsly/ftde) - prevent players from messing with fence gates and trapdoors while in adventure and survival
 - [Lantern load](https://github.com/LanternMC/load) - a simple implementation of version resolution intended to allow data packs and their dependencies to load in a controllable order
+- [ltos](https://github.com/gibbsly/ltos) - a utility that allows you to reliably determine where a block was broken and who or what broke it, as well as where an entity was killed and who or what killed it
 - [NBT Crafting API](https://github.com/BigPapi13/NBT-Crafting-API) - allows datapack creators to get the nbt data of items used in the crafting table and apply it to the output
 - [Quiet custom blocks](https://github.com/Ellivers/QCB) - make barrel based blocks without the noise
 - [Ray Collision Detector](https://github.com/K-bai/Minecraft-Ray-Collision-Detector) - advanced ray casting and block/entity collition detection.